sudo-hecc/PyRunner/README.md

 >>> print("Hello, world!")
 >>> END
-[Python code to run panel with your code]
+[Code to run panel with your code]

 Run code?
 This will affect you system!
 (Y/n)
 ```